 (4) The name and title or position of the official responsible for denying the appeal.

 (a) In general.
-Components shall charge for processing requests under the FOIA in accordance with paragraph (c) of this section, except when fees are limited under paragraph (d) of this section or when a waiver or reduction of fees is granted under paragraph (k) of this section.
-A component shall collect all applicable fees before sending copies of requested records to a requester.
+Components shall charge fees for processing requests under the FOIA in accordance with paragraph (c) of this section, except where fees are limited under paragraph (d) of this section or when a waiver or reduction is granted under paragraph (k) of this section.
+A component shall collect all applicable fees before processing a request if a component determines that advance payment is required in accordance with paragraphs (i)(2) and (i)(3) of this section.
+If advance payment of fees is not required, a component shall collect all applicable fees before sending copies of requested records to a requester.
 Requesters must pay fees by check or money order made payable to the Treasury of the United States.

 (b) Definitions.
 For purposes of this section: